 Genetically engineered (GE) plants, animals and microorganisms have had their DNA surgically altered for some specific purpose, such as increasing the vitamin A content of rice, making plants that need less water, or exploring genetic disorders.

-For instance, you’ve probably heard of Roundup Ready® Wheat.
-This is a strain of wheat that resists a weed-killing herbicide known as Roundup.
+For instance, you’ve probably heard of Roundup Ready® Corn.
+This is a strain of corn that resists a weed-killing herbicide known as Roundup.

 Roundup is often sprayed on crop fields to kill off weeds.
 It works by attacking a plant enzyme called EPSP synthase.
 When EPSP synthase is attacked, weeds die.
 But so do other plants.

-While Roundup Ready Wheat still has the EPSP synthase enzyme, it has a different version, which is invulnerable to that attack.
-So the weeds die while the wheat survives.
+While Roundup Ready Corn still has the EPSP synthase enzyme, it has a different version, which is invulnerable to that attack.
+So the weeds die while the corn survives.

 As simple as addition or subtraction